CESSProject/doc-v2/tokenomics/rewards.md

 If a miner successfully passes validation in a subsequent challenge round, all prior failure records are cleared, and the count of failed challenges resets.

-If a miner successfully passes validation in a subsequent challenge round, all prior failure records are cleared, and the count of failed challenges resets.

 There is no upper limit to the number of slashing events for Inservice Punishment.
 A miner may lose their entire stake over multiple consecutive failures, and may even fall into debt.

 If a miner's staked amount falls below the required amount for their declared storage space: